Winter storm snarls travel, gives some schools the day off

 “This is a well deserved break for all of the teachers, staff, and students dealing with the surge of omicron,” Gow tweeted.

-In central Pennsylvania, Ericka Weathers, a Penn State University education professor, scrambled to finish a fellowship application while her two kids were home from school because of the snow.
-She started working around 5:15 a.m. to try to ensure she’d have enough time to finish by the deadline Friday evening.
+In central Pennsylvania, Ericka Weathers, a Penn State University education professor, scrambled to finish a fellowship application by the end of the day while her two kids were home from school because of the snow.

 “I’ve been trying to juggle,” she said as her 7-year-old sledded on the hill outside and her 4-year-old didn’t want to go out.
 “Every five minutes, someone’s asking me a question.”

-By midday on the East Coast, airlines had scrubbed more than 2,400 flights, with the largest numbers at airports in Boston and the New York City area, according to tracking service FlightAware.
+By mid-afternoon, airlines had scrubbed more than 2,600 flights, with the largest numbers at airports in Boston and the New York City area, according to tracking service FlightAware.

 Drivers were urged to stay off the roads, but there were reports of crashes around the region.